ashiers/JED/README.md

 database systems: MySQL, MS SQL Server, and Oracle.

 The complete download package exceeds GitHub's maximum file size restriction, therefore, it is recommended you download the complete zip archive package from our website.
+It contains all dependancy jar files and other resources.

 Website URL: http://jed-datatables.net